 This inspirational week-long bus tour will be touring noteworthy cities that played substantial roles during the civil rights movement.
 Students will tentatively travel to Cincinnati, Montgomery, Selma, Jackson, and Memphis.
 This is an opportunity to learn about a transformative chapter in American history as student’s visit the places where history was made.
 The trip will highlight both the movement as it happened and as it is remembered in public spaces ranging from major civil rights museums to nondescript bridges.
 There will be opportunities to meet people involved in civil rights struggles past and present.
 This will truly give students a wealth of knowledge on the civil rights movement and its legacies.
 (3 undergraduate credits; Department of History; a non-credit option is available).

 For more information about these programs or to request an application, please call 262-472-1003 or 800-621-5376 and ask for Kari Borne in the Continuing Education Office.
 You may also submit your request by email to email@example.com.

-For information on international programs, contact the Center for Global Education.
+For information on international programs, including the Comparative Education Overseas programs to Australia and New Zealand, contact the Center for Global Education.